pourmand1376/al-folio/_news/konkur.md

 ---
 layout: post
 date: 2020-08-20 08:30:00-0400
-title: National University Exam
+title: I excelled on the National University Exam and earned the first place spot among all CE majors.
-inline: false
+inline: true
 ---

-To-Do